TimoSto/ThesorTeX/README.md

 ## Build mechanics

 This repository uses Bazel to build both the backends and the frontends.
-But you need to have LaTeX isntalled on your machine to build everything.
+But you need to have LaTeX installed on your machine to build everything.

 ### Production

-The production build is triggered by calling the script `./scripts/build.sh`.
+The production build is triggered by calling the script `./scripts/build.sh` with the parameter `thesisTemplate`, `thesisTool`, `cvTemplate`or `all`.
 It produces the following `artifacts`:

-- ZIP files containing the executables of the app for Windows, Linux, MacOS and MacOS with arm (M1/M2)
+- ZIP files containing the executables of the thesisTool for Windows, Linux, MacOS and MacOS with arm (M1/M2)
 - ZIP files containing the thesis and cv templates
 - A ZIP file for the website lambda